richweiss/citizenry_project2/readme.md

     * Classmate informed me we didn't need to utilize our app.js (?) at all after using boilerplate and work only in script.js.
 Not totally sure if that is accurate, but if so oy vey.

-    * Coding paralysis - have been looking to eliminate sessions/create & users/create htmls.
+    *  Feeling stuck - have been looking to eliminate sessions/create & users/create htmls.

         - Need to to login - have session saved.
         - Redirect to users/index = (You are logged-in now Search)